 How long does a debt settlement stay on your credit report?

-After your debt is paid off with a debt settlement program, the negative marks stay on your credit report for up to seven years.
+After your debt is paid off with a debt settlement program, the negative marks could stay on your credit report for several years.
 In some cases, a debt settlement company will demand the negative marks get removed as part of the deal, before agreeing to a settlement.

 Sometimes the creditors will refuse to remove the negative marks even after the debt is paid off, just because that would require extra work for them and banks can be lazy.